 Students with Disabilities (SWD) are eligible to apply to all programs and schools including Controlled Open Enrollment under the same criteria set forth for all students.
 If enrollment is granted, the IEP team will convene to discuss if the student's educational services as identified in the IEP can be provided.
 If not, the student will be placed at his/her home school or appropriate placement for services if they are a resident of Levy County.
 Students with Disabilities residing in another county, whom the District is not able to provide educational services as identified in the IEP will be expected to enroll in their home school district.

-For the 2022-23 school year, the following schools have available capacity for the specified number of seats, and would be eligible for Controlled Open Enrollment for the 2023-24 school year.
-The application window opens April 3, 2023 for the 2023-24 school year.
+For the 2018-2019 school year, the following schools have available capacity for the specified number of seats.